 One other change was made for Experiment 3, namely, the introduction of the dynamic hot list strategy.
 However, rather than simply adding the use of this strategy, the idea was to imitate a combination strategy that had proved most effective, namely, that of combining the resonance strategy with the dynamic hot list strategy; see [Wos96c].
 The combination strategy is, intuitively, an if-then type of strategy: If a clause is retained that matches a member of a chosen set of resonators, then adjoin that clause to the hot list during the run.
-The notion is that the adjunction to the hot list (during the run) of "short" clauses might produce an even shorter proof, for the use of short clauses in the input hot list had resulted in progress.
+The notion is that the adjunction to the hot list (during the run) of ''short'' clauses might produce an even shorter proof, for the use of short clauses in the input hot list had resulted in progress.
 Therefore, the decision was to choose from among the 602 resonators to be used those expressed in five or fewer symbols (counting spaces, commas, and parentheses, but not counting the period), assign to each the value 1, and assign to the (input) dynamic heat weight the value 1.
-The consequences of this decision are that (1) any clause that is deduced and that matches a resonator with weight 1 will also be assigned a pick given weight of 1-because the resonators were placed in the pick and purge weight list-and (2), if such a clause is retained, it will be adjoined to the hot list during the run, because of its weight and because the dynamic heat weight has been assigned the value 1.
-(The value assigned to the dynamic heat weight places an upper bound on the pick given weight of clauses that can be adjoined to the hot list during a run.)
+The consequences of this decision are that (1) any clause that is deduced and that matches a resonator with weight 1 will also be assigned a pick given weight of 1-because the resonators were placed in the pick_and_purge weight_list-and (2), if such a clause is retained, it will be adjoined to the hot list during the run, because of its weight and because the dynamic_heat_weight has been assigned to the value 1.
+(The value assigned to the dynamic_heat_weight places an upper bound on the pick_given weight of clauses that can be adjoined to the hot list during a run.)

 Of the 602 resonators to be used, 19 were assigned the value 1; they were placed in the pick_and_purge weight_list before the 602 resonators.
-Therefore, ignoring the assigned value, 19 weight templates appeared twice.
+Therefore, if one ignores the assigned value, 19 weight templates appeared twice.
 The earliest weight template that matches a clause is that which is used to assign the weight to the clause; so the second copy of a template with assigned value of 2 did not interfere with the assignment of 1 as the weight of a clause matching one of the 19 used in conjunction with the dynamic hot list strategy.
-Summarizing, if a "short" clause (as just defined) was retained that matched a "short" clause of the proof completed in Experiment 2, then that clause was adjoined to the hot list during the run.
+Summarizing, if a ''short'' clause (as just defined) was retained that matched a ''short'' clause of the proof completed in Experiment 2, then that clause was adjoined to the hot list during the run.

 Experiment 3 was markedly successful.
-In 321 CPU-seconds with retention of clause (9789), a proof (of the primary conclusion) of length 344 was completed.
-Thus the iterative approach was working well, having cut the required number of steps to prove the primary conclusion more than in half.
+In 321 CPU-seconds with retention of clause (9789), a proof (of the primary conclusion) of level 53 and length 344 was completed.
+As for the dual, 317 CPU-seconds was sufficient to complete a proof, with retention of clause (9709), a proof of level 50 and length 300.
+(The possible subproof relation is absent.)
+Thus the iterative approach was working well, having cut the required number of steps to prove the primary conclusion more than in half, from 816 to 344.